Wine & Wineries in Spokane

 The District also features two additional wine tasting clusters.
 A short drive to the northeast you’ll find the Green Bluff Cluster and just minutes east of downtown, the Spokane Valley Cluster, both featuring award winning wineries.
 We have broken up each area of the Cork District below with maps to help you get exactly what you want.
 The Cork District is located in Spokane, WA and is a partnership of wineries and local organizations to promote wine tasting and tourism in Eastern Washington.

 Downtown Spokane Wineries

-Downtown Spokane is the city’s wine epicenter as it has the most locations that make up the city’s Cork District.
-In this vicinity are tasting rooms and cellars that you won’t want to miss.
-If you are in the mood for a full winery experience, be sure to check out Barrister Winery.
+Downtown Spokane is the city’s wine epicenter as it has the most locations that make up the Cork District.
+If you're in the mood for the complete winery experience, be sure to check out Barrister Winery.
 The Barrister barrel room is situated under the train trestle for the BNSF Railroad, and this proximity to the railroad tracks contributes to the wine-making process as trains rumble by.
-While Barrister wine is aged for one and a half to four years, the vibrations from each passing train assist in settling the solids in each barrel—creating uniquely “train settled” wine.
+While Barrister wine is aged for one and a half to four years, the vibrations from each passing train assist in settling the solids in each barrel—creating uniquely “train-settled” wine.
 Now that’s some good vibrations and excellent libations.

-Kendall Yards is the home of the Maryhill Winery Tasting Room that offers patrons a world-class wine tasting experience they soon won’t forget.
+Kendall Yards is home to Maryhill Winery Tasting Room which offers patrons a world-class wine tasting experience they soon won’t forget.
 Tasting flights are available for a small fee, and then you can choose a glass or bottle to enjoy on their patio.
-Sip their incredible wines with a coveted view of the Spokane River and Downtown Spokane, it's a local favorite.
+Sip their incredible wines with a coveted view of the Spokane River and Downtown Spokane; it's a local favorite.